mjangir/formik-wizard-form/README.md

 ## How To Use:

-Using formik wizard form is dead simple.
+Using formik wizard form is quite easy.
 Import all of its helper components and arrange them in a particular sequence.
 It contains a root component called `FormikWizardProvider` which uses `Render Props` , `Compound Components` and `Prop Getters` patterns to render its children components.

     import {
 		FormikWizardProvider,